Philogy/philogy.github.io/_posts/2022-08-22-paradigm-ctf-2022-write-up-collection.md

 ### Hint Finance - Intro

-Incase you're just looking for the code here's my [**solution script**](https://gist.github.com/Philogy/61534359bbdccb016ebf86b21a0cb8a6).
+In case you're just looking for the code here's the [**full script**](https://gist.github.com/Philogy/61534359bbdccb016ebf86b21a0cb8a6) in foundry.

 In the Hint Finance challenge the goal was to drain 3 identical vault contracts of at least 99% of their underlying token.
 While the vaults were identical, the tokens stored in the vaults were different.